Banks love our money. The more capital they hold, the more they can use it to make more money.

 BMO

-The Bank of Montreal offers two accounts that provide a credit card fee waiver.
+The Bank of Montreal offers two accounts that provide a credit card fee waiver:

-The mid-range tier Performance Plan requires a lower balance of $4,000 to waive the $15.95 monthly fee, but only gives a $40 rebate on the credit card fee.
+- Performance Plan – $4,000 minimum balance waives the $17.95 monthly fee.
+Provides only a $40 rebate on the credit card fee.

 Speaking of enlisting, members of the Canadian Defence Community can get the Performance tier for no monthly fee, with no minimum balance.
 With the $40 credit card rebate, that would bring your net annual cost to $80 for a keeper travel insurance card, with no opportunity cost on your principal.